svenackermann/Prime-Player-Google-Play-Music/README.md

 (I know, that's pushing it a bit, but I try to learn sth. on developing this).

 You'll need [Gulp](http://gulpjs.com/) for development.
 If you have [node.js](http://nodejs.org/) installed, just run setup.sh to install Gulp with all required plugins.
-Afterwards you can execute `gulp watch` in the Prime player root directory to let Gulp watch for changes and automatically recompile artifacts (CSS/JS) as needed.
+Afterwards you can execute `gulp` in the project root directory to let Gulp watch for changes and automatically recompile artifacts (CSS/JS) as needed.

 ### License